ajaxloadmore/ajax-load-more-for-relevanssi/README.txt

 5. Activate the plugin in the WP plugin dashboard.

 == Changelog ==

+= 1.0.2 - April 17, 2021 =
+* UPDATE - Added support for highlighting the search term in Relevannsi post excerpts with Ajax Load More.
+See plugin FAQs for details.

 = 1.0.1 - December 18, 2019=
 * NEW - Added support for core Relevanssi filter [relevanssi_modify_wp_query](https://www.relevanssi.com/knowledge-base/ordering-search-results-date/)